CSE232-MSU/CSE232/labs/lab13.md

 You'll have to search the list (starting from the `head_` pointer) for the `index`-th `Node`.
 Then, return a reference to that `Node`, or throw an `out_of_range` exception if you've traversed to the end of the list.

 ⭐ Show the TA your completed `SingleLink` class.
 Include example functionality for *all* of the methods.

+### What if I didn't finish?

+This lab is designed to prepare you for later CSE courses, especially CSE 331, Algorithms and Data Structures.
+If you didn't finish the lab (asynchronously or synchronously), we strongly recommend completing it own your own.
+As incentive, there will be at least one final exam question on the material from this lab specifically.